junekim6/seoul-forest-loss/README.md

 ## Folders
 `data-analysis` folder includes all notebooks for data cleaning and exploratory visualizations.
+`docs` folder includes all things you see on the story web page.

 ## Tools Used
 - Google Earth Pro